Medical Scientific Council

 Dr. Hernandez-Trujillo earned her medical degree from Albany Medical College in New York.
 She completed her pediatric residency program at Nicklaus Children’s Hospital, followed by a fellowship in allergy and immunology at St. Jude Children’s Research Hospital and Le Bonheur Children’s Medical Center through the University of Tennessee in Memphis.

 Dr. Hernandez-Trujillo is a fellow of the AAAAI, the ACAAI and the AAP.
 She has held numerous national positions, including past Chair of the Anaphylaxis Committee at the AAAAI and is currently a member of the Immune Deficiency Foundation Medical Advisory Committee.
 She has been the recipient of numerous awards for her dedication, academic achievement and accomplishments.

-Co-Director, Asthma Center, Cleveland Clinic; Associate Professor, Cleveland Clinic Lerner College of Medicine of Case Western Reserve University
+Vice Chair of the Respiratory Institute, Cleveland Clinic; Director, Asthma Center, Cleveland Clinic; Associate Professor, Cleveland Clinic Lerner College of Medicine of Case Western Reserve University

 Her clinical and research interests include the effects of air pollution and environmental triggers on asthma, evaluating biomarkers of asthma, and community engagement with respect to asthma and lung health.
 In this regard, she has been involved with the NIH-sponsored Severe Asthma Research Program, collaborative research with the USEPA and medical industry-associated asthma therapy trials.